ogobrecht/console/docs/package-console.md

 Converts a boolean value to a string.

-Returns `Y` when the input is true and `N` if the input is false or null.
+Returns `Y` when the input is true, `N` when the input is false and null when the input is null.

 SIGNATURE